Interested in a Nissan Pathfinder?

 The 3.5-litre petrol V6 is a little old-school but it’s beautifully smooth and rev-happy, working well with the sharp-shifting nine-speed automatic transmission.

 In typical naturally aspirated fashion, it’s nicely responsive to inputs and linear in how it delivers its power.
-On the flipside, it often has to rev out quite hard to get moving quickly and also needs to shuffle through gears since the peak torque of 340Nm doesn’t come on tap until a lofty 4800rpm.
+On the flipside, it often has to rev out quite hard to get moving quickly and also needs to shuffle through gears since peak torque of 340Nm doesn’t come on tap until a lofty 4800rpm.

 Thankfully, the V6 has a nice brassy tone as you rev it out – perhaps nicer than even the twin-turbo V6 in the Z coupe…

-At least it’s comfortable and pretty refined all round, with a comfort-leaning softer suspension tune which is pretty typical of American-focused cars.
+At least it’s comfortable and pretty refined all round, with a comfort-leaning softer suspension tune that is pretty typical of American-focused cars.
 Insulation from road and wind noise is also decent for the class.

-The Pathfinder happily cruises in town or on the highway with a stable feel and irons out the lumps and bumps of Australian roads.
+The Pathfinder happily cruises in town or on the highway with a stable feel, and irons out the lumps and bumps of Australian roads.

 Being a big, soft family SUV, the Pathfinder hasn’t been designed to carve out apexes and tear up B-roads.

-The Pathfinder’s light steering and soft suspension tunes make this easy to drive in daily scenarios despite its hefty size, but while the steering response is accurate it’s not super feelsome and might feel overly assisted to some.
+The Pathfinder’s light steering and soft suspension tunes make it easy to drive in daily scenarios despite its hefty size, but while the steering response is accurate it’s not super feelsome and might feel overly assisted to some.

 Props to Nissan for including a surround-view camera as standard equipment including Moving Object Detection, though the actual quality and resolution of the cameras leaves a bit to be desired compared to rival nameplates.